 The amount of peanut butter in this filling is about double what many recipes call for.
 I upped it because I wanted the peanut butter to be more than a suggestion.

-Choose a smooth peanut butter that isn’t the natural type with the oil separation on top—the silkier, the better.
+Choose a smooth peanut butter—the silkier, the better.
+Avoid natural peanut butters with the oil separation on top.
 I find that some brands have a coarse texture that isn’t the best for achieving that mousse-like pie filling.
 Peanut butter that isn’t homogenized can sometimes cause texture and emulsion issues, so I always bake with commercial brands.
 My go-to is the Natural Creamy Butter from Jif.

 Similarly, a lot of recipes rely on store-bought frozen whipped topping to give the filling a mousse-like texture but I have found that texture is a little foamier than what I am looking for.